The New Florentine Steak Experience ™

 What is the best way to cook a Florentine Steak?

-There is a true art to cooking the Florentine steak.
+Cooking the Florentine steak is a true art.
 Cut with one sharp chop, this T-bone loin steak is served in 28-42 oz (800-1200g) servings, and usually very thick!
 The grill temperature is measured to 550 °F before the room-temperature steak is placed on the searing heat, about 5 minutes on each side, sealing in the flavor.
 A good rest is crucial before eating.

 How to Enjoy a Florentine Steak?